 - Transport key (tkpub/tkpriv)

 The private keys are bound to the device’s TPM if the device has a valid and functioning TPM, while the public keys are sent to Azure AD during the device registration process.
 These keys are used to validate the device state during PRT requests.

-The PRT is issued during user authentication on a Windows 10 device in two scenarios:
+The PRT is issued during user authentication on a Windows 10 or newer device in two scenarios:

-- Azure AD registered device: A PRT is issued when a user adds a secondary work account to their Windows 10 device.
-Users can add an account to Windows 10 in two different ways -
+- Azure AD registered device: A PRT is issued when a user adds a secondary work account to their Windows 10 or newer device.
+Users can add an account to Windows 10 or newer in two different ways -

-- Adding an account via the Use this account everywhere on this device prompt after signing in to an app (for example, Outlook)
+- Adding an account via the Allow my organization to manage my device prompt after signing in to an app (for example, Outlook)